saad-khannn/security-camera/README.md

 This lets you the run the ```security.py``` script as soon as the Raspberry Pi starts, meaning you don't need to manually run the script by connecting your Raspberry Pi to a monitor, keyboard, & mouse or by SSH'ing into your Raspberry Pi.

-You can take your Raspberry Pi (and Arducam Camera Module and PIR sensor) to a location you want to monitor, plug in the Raspberry Pi, and let the Home Security Camera do its work.
+You can take your Raspberry Pi (and Arducam Camera Module and PIR sensor) to a location you want to monitor, plug in the Raspberry Pi, and let the Security Camera do its work.